viethungha0610/Risk-Parity/README.md

 To use the data importing `GetRapidAPIData` class, it is crucial that you sign up for the Yahoo Finance API via the RapidAPI website.
 [https://rapidapi.com/apidojo/api/yahoo-finance1]

+From here you can get an API key and then paste it into <code>secret.py</code> file.

 *HOW TO USE THE RISK PARITY APP*
 ### Method 1: Run the Docker image
 Pull the following Docker image from my public Docker repo and run it from localhost port 5000 on your machine.